zlogic/mendix-docs/content/en/docs/developerportal/app-insights/mini-surveys.md

 #### API Key

+{{< figure src="/attachments/developerportal/app-insights/mini-surveys/api-key.png" >}}

 On this tab, you can view or generate API keys.

-* **API Keys** – You can view API keys here, or generate an API key if there is none available.
-You need to use the API key as input when you configure the Mendix Mini Surveys module in Studio Pro to implement the mini survey.
-You need only one API key per app.
+The list shows all the active API keys.

-* To generate an API key, click **Generate API Key** here.
+To generate a new API key, click **Generate API Key** above the right corner of the list.
+In the **Confirmation dialog** box, click **Proceed**.
+The **Generated Token** pop-up window opens and shows the new API key.

 ## Running a Mini Survey